Trade-offs

 Plan relationship types during design

 Converting relationship types in production is operationally expensive and risky.
-The CTA should invest time during design to get this right.
+Invest time during design to get this right.
 If in doubt, start with master-detail (more restrictive, harder to add later) and relax to lookup only if independence is truly needed.

 How to Present Trade-offs on the CTA Exam